Toggle menu

 • A maximum of 5 minutes for all objectors

-• A maximum of 5 minutes for all supporters, excluding the applicant and agent who have a separate 5 minutes.
+• A maximum of 5 minutes for all supporters, excluding the applicant and agent who have a separate 5 minutes between them.

 As there is no limit on the number of speakers in each of the two groups but a time limit on the speaking length, you may need to co-ordinate your presentation with others who want to participate to ensure that the presentation is effective.